 This section only applies to those with wireless controllers.
 If you’ve got a wired Xbox 360 controller, skip straight to Install software.

-For those of you that own wireless Xbox 360 controllers, connecting to a PC isn’t as straightforward as simply plugging the device in.
+For those of you that own wireless Xbox 360 controllers, connecting to a PC isn’t as straightforward as simply plugging in the device.
 First off, you’ll need to purchase a capable receiver, then run the proper setup wizard.

 After purchasing the wireless receiver, connect it to a compatible USB port on your computer (see Figure A below).
 Once plugged in, a green light will appear on the receiver indicating the device is working properly.